kornelkwak/kornelkwak/README.md

 # Welcome on @kornelkwak GitHub profile!

 My name is Kornel Kwak.
-I'm land surveyor and beginner programmer intrested in mainly frontend technologies and GIS.
+I'm land surveyor and beginner programmer interested in mainly frontend technologies and GIS.

 ## Technologies  I use: